Lights test methodology

 - Amalgamation of results by Ride On.

 The Ride On Lights test is primarily concerned with determining the most visible, best-value lights for a variety of bike riders.
-The range includes dynamo and high-powered lights designed to illuminate the way ahead for riders, but we consider how effectively visible they are rather than their output.
+The range includes high-powered lights designed to illuminate the way ahead for riders, but we consider how effectively visible they are rather than their output.
 This is because the majority of riders travel on lit streets and their concern is the obligation to be visible to others and comply with the law.

 Brightness is scientifically measured in lumens.
 While lumen output is useful in differentiating the strength of lights at a single point, visibility is usually more complicated.
 It is affected by angle, shape, colour and flashing phase of a light, all within the context of a real-life situation.
 Therefore, we conduct an observational test of effective visibility rather than a lumens comparison.